 I personally belong to several groups on Yahoo!
 Groups and Facebook.
 Each serve their own purpose and I benefit from and contribute to all of them.

-Join a local support group
+While not a necessity, joining a local support group allows

 My homeschool peeps, as we affectionately refer to each other, rejoice together, encourage each other, share resources, speak hard truths in love, and have each others back on the homeschooling journey.
 I hope you allow yourself to find the same.